 Currently, there is no cure for ADS, so traditional treatment focuses on skill-oriented training interventions to teach social and language skills, medications for anxiety, depression or obsessive-compulsive behaviors.

 Findings: Effects of Cannabis on Autism

 There’s also evidence supporting cannabinoids efficacy for treating autism7,9,10.
 In one study, an autistic child that was given THC for six months reported significant improvements in hyperactivity, lethargy, irritability, stereotypy and inappropriate speech6.
 In addition, mice with similar behavioral characteristics to autistic humans saw a reduction in depression and were able to remain focused on running on the spinning wheel apparatus after given cannabinoids8.
-Another study found that boosting cannabinoids like the ones found in marijuana in the brain helps to correct behavioral issues that are related to fragile x syndrome, the most common known genetic cause of autism4.
+Another study found that boosting cannabinoids in the brain helps to correct behavioral issues that are related to fragile x syndrome, the most common known genetic cause of autism4.

 States That Have Approved Medical Marijuana for Autism